pgherveou/squid/README.md

 Example
 -------

-Here is an example of a coffee script using a jade view
+Here is an example of a coffee script using a jade template

 **src/path/to/template.jade**